mmuckley/torchkbnufft/README.md

 ## About

-Torch KB-NUFFT implements a non-uniform Fast Fourier Transform with Kaiser-Bessel gridding in PyTorch.
+Torch KB-NUFFT implements a non-uniform Fast Fourier Transform [1, 2] with Kaiser-Bessel gridding in PyTorch.
 The implementation is completely in Python, facilitating robustness and flexible deployment in human-readable code.
 NUFFT functions are each wrapped as a ```torch.autograd.Function```, allowing backpropagation through NUFFT operators for training neural networks.

 This package was inspired in large part by the implementation of NUFFT operations in the Matlab version of the Michigan Image Reconstruction Toolbox, available at <https://web.eecs.umich.edu/~fessler/code/index.html>.

 ### Operation Modes and Stages

-The package has three major classes of NUFFT operation mode: table-based NUFFT interpolation, sparse matrix-based NUFFT interpolation, and forward/backward operators with Toeplitz-embedded FFTs.
+The package has three major classes of NUFFT operation mode: table-based NUFFT interpolation, sparse matrix-based NUFFT interpolation, and forward/backward operators with Toeplitz-embedded FFTs [3].
 In most cases, computation speed follows

 table < sparse matrix < Toeplitz embedding,